jasomdotnet/blurred/README.md

 # blurred
 Module for Drupal 7 blurring background for uploaded images while keeps desired aspect ratio.
-Creates thumbnails for portrait (vertical) pictures as if they are landscape (vertical) and vice versa.
+Creates thumbnails for portrait (vertical) pictures as if they were landscape (vertical) and vice versa.

 This is copy of fully functioning module from Drupal module repository.
-I created it back in 2016 because native Drupal 7 mechanism around thumnails didn't fit my needs.
+I have created it back in 2016 because native Drupal 7 mechanism around thumnails didn't fit my needs.

 ![Blurred background module for Drupal 7](https://www.drupal.org/files/project-images/blurred.jpg)